jthomas845/auto-portfolio/content/pages/index.md

         title: About This Webpage
         subtitle: 'Tech Stack: Netlify, GitHub'
         text: >
-          ##### // About this webpage

-          I’m sharing it with the world to introduce myself and open up my network to new opportunities.
+          I’ve built and shared this website to introduce myself and open up my network to new opportunities.
 You can explore the work I’ve done in the past few years, and connect with me using the contact resources at the bottom.

-          ##### // my favorite programming languages are Python, JavaScript, and
-          Java.

-          Collegiate and Professional Projects in these & other languages are highlighted below.
         featuredImage:
           type: ImageBlock
           url: >-